ktulgar/Learning-ESP32/LED Toggling Over Internet/README.md

 In July 2024, i am going to start a internship.
 The company wants me to use ESP32.
 This is my first attempt before my internship to get familiar with ESP32.

-In this practice, i entered on signals and signal handlers.
-I wrote a program to implement alarm with snooze for given time and date using SIGALRM signal.

 <ul>
 	<li>Connecting to WIFI.</li>
   <li>Creating TCP Sockets.</li>